Novemberfork/etheracts/README.md

 # Etheracts

-On-chain "billboard" protocol.
-Each token is a billboard that can store arbitrary registries and content.
+On-chain registry protocol.
+Each token can store arbitrary registries that reset on standard transfers.